 Reports: Indians trading P Kluber to Rangers

-The Cleveland Indians are finalizing a deal to trade two-time Cy Young Award winner Corey Kluber to the Texas Rangers, multiple outlets reported Sunday.
-In exchange, the Rangers will send right-handed reliever Emmanuel Clase and outfielder Delino DeShields Jr. to the Indians.
-The deal is done pending the results of Kluber's physical, per the reports.
+The Cleveland Indians are nearing a deal to trade two-time Cy Young Award winner Corey Kluber to the Texas Rangers, multiple outlets reported Sunday.
+ESPN's Jeff Passan reported the two sides were "in the final stages" and The Athletic's Ken Rosenthal said the deal was expected to be completed Sunday.

 Kluber, 33, is a three-time All-Star and two-time American League Cy Young winner (2014, 2017) with a 98-58 record, a 3.16 ERA and 1,461 strikeouts in nine seasons with the Indians.
 The right-hander's 2019 season ended after just seven starts when a line drive fractured his pitching arm on May 1 against the Miami Marlins.
 He finished 2-3 with a 5.80 ERA.